What Is Childbirth Education?

 The answer depends on the size and position of your baby, your pelvic anatomy, whether you had a cesarean section previously, and if any complications arise during labor.
 Professionals for Women's Health can review both options during an appointment and help you make the best decision for you and your baby.

-Why choose us for labor and delivery?
+Why choose us for childbirth and pregancy?

 We understand that labor and delivery can be a very emotional time for you and your family.
 Our team is comprised of expert OB/GYNs and more who specialize in caring for women during every stage of their lives.
 From your first gynecologic visit through delivery and postpartum care, our providers in Columbus, OH, offer comprehensive, compassionate services.